julpalma/kafka-order-processing/README.md

    - Observe:
    - message fails
    - offset not committed
-   - Comment out the code that causes the failure and restart consumer
+   - Comment out the failure condition and restart consumer

    👉 The same message is re-delivered